 If you are not on a literal lazy river at an amusement park, prepare to not relax as much as you may think.
 Yes, there are plenty of parts in the river where you can just float and not think about what’s going on, but you can’t just zone out the entire time.

 You have to make sure you aren’t hitting rocks, getting stuck along the shoreline, or running into other people.
-That last part can be hard, so make sure you are really nice to any fisherman you float by (or in my case, into).
-That’s also just part of being a decent human, but you are kind of ruining their fishing experience so being extra courteous certainly doesn’t hurt that situation.
+That last part can be hard, so make sure you are really nice to any fishermen/women/people you float by (or in my case, accidentally into).
+That’s also just part of being a decent human, but you are kind of ruining their fishing experience so being extra courteous certainly doesn’t hurt.

 One last thing.
 If you’re tubing in Colorado, be prepared for some chilly water.
 I went in August, and I basically only got comfortable once all of my extremities went numb.
 I realize this is not a rousing endorsement of tubing in Colorado, but it is my honest opinion.

 I did see a group that anchored themselves in a slow part of the river and just soaked up the sun while staying cool in the water, which seems like the way to do it.
 When I went tubing in Vermont, the water was also pretty cold but WAY more tolerable, so if you’re at lower elevation your results may vary.